 The Uniform Child or Family Case Plan is an automated report (Case Plan Report or CPR) in FACTS.
 The report contains all of the information necessary to fulfill the federal requirements for foster care programs and case plans SEC.
 475 (42U.S.C.
-675) of the Social Security Act and WV Code §49-4-408 state requirements for a unified child and family case planhttp://www.legis.state.wv.us/WVCODE/ChapterEntire.cfm?chap=49&art=6§ion=5A - 06, Rules, 23,28 and 29 of the Rules of Procedure for Child Abuse and Neglect.
+675) of the Social Security Act and WV Code §49-4-408 state requirements for a unified child and family case plan, Rules, 23,28 and 29 of the Rules of Procedure for Child Abuse and Neglect.
 It is one document that fulfills the requirements for one federal statute and state statutes.
 The Case Plan Report can be printed whenever needed.
-The Case Plan Report may be found in FACTS under "CPR" in the New Court location.
+The Case Plan

+Report may be found in FACTS under "CPR" in the New Court location.
 FACTS will automatically populate some of the information to the report while some information must be added manually.